MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-dynamic-worksheet.md

    > [!div class="mx-imgBorder"]
    > ![Go connections properties](media/excel-dynamic-ts-3.png "Go connections properties")

  6. If prompted, enter username and password.
 Enter the same user and password that you use to sign in to your app.

 7. On the **Edit Web Query** window, select **GO**.
+An error message will show: **Can't complete this action**

    > [!div class="mx-imgBorder"]
    > ![Select Go](media/excel-dynamic-ts-4.png "Select GO")